 You probably know that people usually pick olives between early September and late November.
-However, knowing the exact best time for picking them is essential to get high-quality olive oil.
-If you’re a small olive grower like me and don’t have too many trees, it’s easy to choose the right time since it won’t be too much work.
+However, knowing the exact best time for picking olives is essential to get high-quality olive oil.

-Choosing the right time to pick olives depends on each variety.
-However, to make high-quality olive oil, you should pick olives when the olive maturity index is anywhere between 2.5 and 4.5.
+- Olives are ready to pick when the olive maturity index is between 2.5 and 4.5.

 Olive Maturity Index – The Best Way

-Olive maturity index is the absolute best way to check whether olives are ready to pick, or you should wait for them to ripe even more.
+The Olive maturity index is the absolute best way to check whether olives are ready to pick or if you should wait for them to rip even more.

 The principle of this method is to determine the olive maturity by the color of the fruit.
 Olive colors usually range from green to dark purple.